saxenism/safu-zk/README.md

 5. And most importantly, why people make mistakes while implementing FS, because FS does not have such strong guarentees over real, concrete hash families.
 And, if you can internalise why, I reckon that would be a good spot to go bug-hunting.

+### FS Security B1: Last Challenge Attack

-6. Example of a bug due to incorrect implementation of Fiat Shamir over the PLONK proving system: [Last Challenge Attack by OZ](https://www.youtube.com/watch?v=Sk-S8-n6Jo4)
+1. Example of a bug due to incorrect implementation of Fiat Shamir over the PLONK proving system: [Last Challenge Attack by OZ](https://www.youtube.com/watch?v=Sk-S8-n6Jo4)
     + Quick Recap of the how the hack is carried out
     + ![FS Transform](./assets/fs_transform1.jpeg)
     + PIOP -> Polynomial Interactive Oracle Protocol